ChenTsungYu/ChenTsungYu.github.io/scaffolds/aws_sysops.md

 - when you delete a db instance, you can retain automated backups
 - backups have a retention period of you set between 0 and 35 dys
 ### snapshots
-- snapshots takes IO operatoins and can stop the dtabase from seconds to minutes snapshots taken on multi az db don't impact the master - just the standby snapshots are incremental after the first snapshots you can copy & share db snapshots manual snapshots don't expire you can take a final snapshot when you delete your db
+- snapshots takes **I/O operatoins** and can stop the dtabase from seconds to minutes
+- snapshots taken on multi-az db **don't impact the master** - just the standby
+- snapshots are incremental after the first snapshots
+- you can copy & share db snapshots
+- **manual snapshots don't expire**
+- you can **take a final snapshot** when you delete your db

+# Aurora